jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-6.md

 Inspired, Janeway accessed the Voyager library computer and pulled up a document that she hadn’t read in decades, since her days at Starfleet Academy.
 She read in peace for less than half an hour before she was interrupted by the door chime.

 “Come in.”
-She said towards the door.
+She said toward the door.

 The doors parted for Commander Chakotay and Lieutenant Commander Tuvok.
 The two stepped in with Chakotay carrying a data PADD.